instructor-ai/instructor/docs/blog/posts/generator.md

 Our web application now displays results faster.
 Even a 100ms improvement can lead to a 1% increase in revenue.

+### FastAPI
+We can also take this and set up a streaming LLM API endpoint using FastAPI.
+Check out our docs on using FastAPI [here](../../concepts/fastapi.md)!

 ## Key Takeaways